-The Unica HE comprises a range of high-efficiency combination boilers with outputs to DHW of 28kW, 32kW, and 36kW respectively.
-These appliances - by design - incorporate electronic ignition, circulating pump, expansion vessel, safety valve, pressure gauge, and automatic by-pass.
+The Unica BHE is a high-efficiency combination boiler with an output to DHW of 32kW.
+This appliance - by design incorporates electronic ignition, circulating pump, expansion vessel, safety valve, pressure gauge and automatic bypass.

-The Unica range is produced as room sealed, category II2H3P appliances, suitable for internal wall mounting applications only.
+The Unica is produced as room sealed, category II2H3P appliances, suitable for internal and external wall mounting applications.
 Each appliance is provided with a fan powered flue outlet with an annular co-axial combustion air intake that can be rotated - horizontally - through 360 degrees for various horizontal or vertical applications.
-The

-Unica HE can also be used with the Vokera twin flue system.
+The Unica BHE can also be used with the Vokera twin flue system.